mathilde777/masterThesis/README.md

-Welcome to our thesis called Localization of known objects to allow object picking Project Overview
+Welcome to our thesis called Localization of Known Objects to allow Object Picking Project Overview
 ----------------
 This project is a comprehensive implementation for managing various tasks related to detection and processing.
 The codebase is organized in C++ and includes functionalities for handling 2D and 3D detections, database interactions, and task management.